Marketing Terms, Glossary and Marketing Definitions:

-Ad copy – words that appear in advertising, usually text
+Ad copy – words, usually text, that appear in advertising.

-Above The Fold – this term reflects the concept that newspapers put the most interesting stories and content above the traditional “fold” in a newspaper
+Above The Fold – the concept that newspapers place the most interesting stories and content above the traditional “fold” in a newspaper.

 Attribution – understanding what effort, action, campaign or keyword caused the customer to purchase, for example, on a website.